top of page

 BIOGRAPHY

-Carlomagno's versatility has been his main characteristic.
-In his work as a recording musician, producer, performer and conductor he has had the opportunity to work in projects of a very diverse nature and toured around the World with an extensive list of great artists, producers and prestigious musicians in the music industry such as Rubén Blades, Ilan Chester, Engelbert Humperdinck, Claudia Acuña, Tania Libertad, Alejandra Guzmán, Néstor Torres, Paquito D` Rivera, Víctor Mendoza, Roberto Perera, Willy Chirino, Cécile McLorin Salvant, Daniella Mercury, Boca Livre, Alejandro Lerner, Armando Manzanero, Gonzalo Rubalcaba, Dudu Fisher, Toquiño, Federico Britos, Bebu Silvetti, Lokua Kanza, Yasmil Marrufo, Francisco Céspedes, Richard Bona, Ernie Watts, Randy Brecker, Ed Calle, Eddie Gómez, Boston Brass, Bob Mintzer, León Gieco, Gilberto Santa Rosa, José Luis Rodríguez “El puma” and many others.
+Carlomagno is recognized for his versatility as a player and musician.
+As a producer, session, and touring musician, he has worked on recording projects and live performances of the most diverse nature.
+This is reflected in the extensive list of great artists he has worked with, which includes names such as Rubén Blades, Ilan Chester, Engelbert Humperdinck, Claudia Acuña, Tania Libertad, Alejandra Guzmán, Néstor Torres, Paquito D` Rivera, Víctor Mendoza, Roberto Perera, Willy Chirino, Cachao, Cécile McLorin Salvant, Daniella Mercury, Boca Livre, Alejandro Lerner, Armando Manzanero, Gonzalo Rubalcaba, Dudu Fisher, Toquiño, Federico Britos, Bebu Silvetti, Lokua Kanza, Yasmil Marrufo, Francisco Céspedes, Braulio, Richard Bona, Felix Pastorius, Ernie Watts, Randy Brecker, Ed Calle, Eddie Gómez, Boston Brass, Bob Mintzer, Hendrik Meurkens, León Gieco, Gilberto Santa Rosa, José Luis Rodríguez "El puma" and many others.
+Carlomagno's work can be heard on albums that have won Grammy, multiple Latin Grammy awards, and several Grammy nominations.

-Carlomagno`s work can be heard on albums that have won multiple Grammy and Latin Grammy awards as well as several nominations.
-In 2019 Carlomagno was awarded a recognition by Forbes Magazine as one of the 25 most creative personalities within the Central American region.
-In the same year the goverment of Costa Rica awarded him with the "Premio Nacional en Música Carlos Enrique Vargas; categoría en dirección musical" which is the most prestigious award an artist can get in his native country.
+In 2019 Carlomagno was recognized by Forbes Magazine as one of the 25 most creative personalities within the Central American region.
+In the same year, the government of Costa Rica awarded him the "Premio Nacional de Música Carlos Enrique Vargas en Dirección Musical," the most prestigious award given to an artist in his native country.

 University of Miami